ChristianWare/Periodic-Table-Of-Telements/README.md

 ## How to Install :

 First, download or clone the repository.
-Then, run the development server:
+Then run the development server:

 ```bash
 npm run dev